AreyanR/Motor-Learning-Research-Project/README.md

 ### Development Timeline and Challenges

-The project evolved through several distinct phases, each presenting unique technical hurdles:

 **Phase 1: Hardware Integration**
-The first stage centered on establishing stable, real-time communication with the Black Box PSURP device.
-This involved designing custom protocols for accurate data acquisition, building robust error handling for connection reliability.
+This phase focused on setting up reliable, real-time communication with the Black Box Toolkit’s PSURP device.
+Custom code was developed to accurately read force values from the controller and to manage communication issues such as dropped signals or initialization errors, ensuring clean data collection throughout the experiment.

 **Phase 2: Game Engine Development**
-Next, the focus shifted to building an interactive game within PsychoPy’s experimental framework—an unconventional environment for game development.
-This required implementing custom systems for physics-based movement, arc collisions, and precision tracking.
-A smooth side-scrolling camera system was built from scratch, along with real-time scoring logic to evaluate path accuracy and motor performance.
+The second phase focused on building a fully interactive game within PsychoPy’s Builder environment—despite it not being designed for game development.
+This stage required the creation of custom systems for character movement, gravity mechanics, and accuracy tracking.
+A side-scrolling camera system was developed from scratch, along with real-time scoring logic to assess motor performance based on how closely players followed the target paths.

 **Phase 3: Asset Creation and Animation**
-The final phase refined the user experience through cohesive visuals and responsive animation.
-Frame-by-frame character animations were implemented using PsychoPy’s stimulus system, and consistent art assets were developed across all 15 levels.
-Asset loading and rendering were also optimized to ensure smooth, uninterrupted gameplay during experimental trials.
+The final phase enhanced the visual and interactive experience through custom art and animation.
+Character animations were implemented using frame-by-frame sequences, and consistent visual assets were created for all 15 levels.

 ### Technical Innovation

-This project reimagines how PsychoPy can be used, extending it beyond traditional lab tasks into a more interactive and immersive research platform.
-By combining precise motor control tracking with engaging gameplay, it transforms standard experimental procedures into dynamic experiences without sacrificing scientific precision.
+This project demonstrates how PsychoPy can be pushed far beyond its typical use in structured lab tasks.
+By integrating precise motor tracking with real-time physics, animation, and interactive gameplay, the system transforms a traditional behavioral task into a fully immersive experience.

-The system allows researchers to study motor learning, adaptation, and sensorimotor integration in a way that feels more natural to participants, while still maintaining tight control over variables.
-It bridges the gap between the structured environment of the lab and the complexity of real-world motor behavior, offering a new approach to designing behavioral experiments that are both rigorous and relevant.
+This approach enables researchers to study motor learning, in a format that feels more natural and engaging to participants.
+At the same time, it maintains strict control over timing, stimuli, and data collection.
+The result is a hybrid system that bridges the gap between rigid lab protocols and the dynamic complexity of real-world motor behavior, opening new possibilities for how behavioral experiments can be designed and delivered.